kubrickfr/avsc-wiki/API.md

 Get the underlying Avro type.

-Implementors should override the following methods:
+Implementors should override the following methods (they are prefixed with an underscore because they are internal to the class that defines them and should only be called by the internal `Type` class methods):

 ##### `type._fromValue(val)`